Updated on March 26, 2025 06:21:04 PM

 Trademark Objection can only be raised by the registrar only if the registrar finds any set of wrong/incorrect information in the trademark application.
 When a trademark is objected by the registrar then in the status of your application form it would be shown as “Objected”. | Trademark Opposition can be filed by any third party after publication of Trademark in the Trademark Journal if they find a trademark similar to their trademark or any other existing trademark.
 When a Trademark is opposed by any third party then in the status of your application form it would be shown as “Opposed”. |

 Trademarking is a formal process through which legal rights for the use of a name, phrase, logo, or symbol are given to a business organization.
-This process can take between 6-18 months depending on the specific case, but examination plays an important role in analyzing the case and coming across possible objections.
+This process can take between 6-18 months depending on the specific case.
+During this time, the examination phase is crucial for assessing the application and identifying any potential conflicts or issues that could arise.
 Under the Trade Marks Act 1999, there is provision to file objections under sections 9 and 11, and this is a common encounter as most trademark applications are likely to be rejected on the basis of incorrect data, the non-distinctive nature of signs, or because it is likely to be similar to the existing trademarks.
-If such an objection is made, the applicant has to file a reply that should be well drafted within a month so that the application is not rejected.
-By monitoring the status of the trademark on a regular basis, measures can be taken in due time.
+If an objection is raised, the applicant must submit a well-drafted reply within a month to avoid rejection.
+Regularly checking the trademark status helps take timely action if needed.

 At Professional Utilities, we leverage our industry knowledge and expertise to help businesses navigate complex regulations, minimize risks, and optimize operations for maximum efficiency and profitability.